 The best part about food experiences in Bangkok is that they are very affordable.
 Street food dishes don’t usually cost more than a few dollars!
 But if you feel like something fancier, Bangkok has that too.
 Head to Chef’s Table or Sorn, both two-star Michelin star restaurants offering sweeping views of the city alongside exquisite cuisine.

-Mexican food is famous the world around, and rightly so.
+Mexico is famous for its cuisine around the world, and rightly so.
 There’s nothing like arriving in Mexico and stuffing your face with tacos, which is why so many people choose to backpack around Central America.
-It’s also incredible cheap to eat here!
+It’s also quite affordable to eat here!

 It’s tempting to throw the cuisine of the country into a single melting pot, which isn’t the case.
 Tacos and quesadillas are staples you’ll find from the north to the east, west, and south.
 However, certain regions are well-known for their different approach, such as Oaxaca.